-The software required for effective BA operation can be arranged into four broad groups of tools:
+The software required for effective BA operation can be conveniently classified into the following groups:

-- Creation of documents, images, presentations, digital tables, prototypes: Google docs, inVision Studio, and analogs.
+- Creation of documents, images, presentations, digital tables, prototypes: Google docs, inVision Studio, etc.

-- Organization of online interactions, the correct collection of requirements in Confluence, and similar tools.
+- Organization of online interactions and correct collection of requirements: Confluence, and similar tools.

-- Tracking the interrelationship between requirements, working with data analysis, visualization: Google Analytics, Open Web Analytics, QlikView BI, Tableau, behavioral analytics:, Mixpanel, Miro.
+- Monitoring the solution performance, data analysis: Google Analytics, Open Web Analytics, QlikView BI, Tableau, etc.

-- Tools for analyzing competitive environments: SE Ranking, Ubersuggest, SEMrush, SEOPressor.
+- Analyzing competitive environments: SE Ranking, Ubersuggest, SEMrush, SimilarWeb, SEOPressor and others.